 Furthermore, a district court in Washington, D.C. recently ruled that using automated tools to access publicly available information on the open web is not a computer crime—even when a website bans automated access in its terms of service.

-As additional credence to the above points, consider that the large online SEO industry relies heavily on scraping Google and other search engine search result pages.
+As additional credence to the above points, consider that the many industries rely heavily on web scraping, including the online SEO industry which scrapes Google and other search engine search result pages.
 Companies like Moz (founded 2004, 300+ employees) and SEMRush (founded 2008, 600+ employees) provide data directly from scraping, and have been operating for over 10 years.

 For additional information, please refer to the many online discussions, blog posts and news articles about this subject which can be found in search results.